tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Supervisor: Prof. Surjo Soekadar</li>
     </ul>
     <ul class="CV-desc_with_logo">
       <li>For the second project of my <a href="#ECN_Fellow">Ph.D.
 Fellowship</a> rotations, I am developing an advanced, biologically representative 3D-printed human head phantom.
-With this phantom, our understanding of forward models of brain activity in EEG recordings can be improved.<br>
+With this phantom, our understanding of forward models of brain activity in EEG recordings can be improved.</li>
-      Through this highly practical project, I am gaining an understanding of 3D model design, 3D printing, material sciences, and hardware development, improving my overall knowledge of the technical aspects of electrophysiological research.</li>
+      <li>Through this highly practical project, I am gaining an understanding of 3D model design, 3D printing, material sciences, and hardware development, improving my overall knowledge of the technical aspects of electrophysiological research.</li>
     </ul>

   <h3 class="CV-header"><a id="ICN_Lab" class="section-ID">07/2021 - 12/2021</a></h3>